How Estrogen and Progesterone Impact Your Thyroid Hormones

 Estrogen also increases the protein that carries thyroid hormones in the blood.
 If we have too much of this protein, then not enough thyroid hormones will be free and unbound to enter cells.
 This will lead to symptoms of hypothyroidism even if we have enough thyroid hormones.

 Progesterone and Thyroid Hormones

 Progesterone and thyroid hormones have a reciprocal relationship.
 You need adequate amounts of thyroid hormone for your ovaries to make progesterone but progesterone also helps the thyroid.
 For example, research shows that progesterone can increase thyroid hormone levels in the blood.
-Progesterone also decreases TBG so that more thyroid hormone can be free and interact with your cells.
+Progesterone also decreases the amount of protein that carries thyroid in the blood so that more thyroid hormone can be free and get into the cells.

 Estrogen excess can inhibit proper functioning of thyroid hormones.

 Progesterone deficiency can hinder the production and functioning of thyroid hormones.